jovaughn-olivier/AI-powered-Stock-Market-Predictions/README.md

 The data processing and modeling were conducted using a Jupyter Notebook and are available [here](./Code/Stock-Data-Modeling_Notebook.ipynb).

-The data used to analyze volume's correlation with stock price contained 5300–6800 samples with 7 features: Date, Open, High, Low, Close, Adjusted Close, and Volume.
+The data used to analyze volume's correlation with stock price contained 5300–6800 samples (18,000)with 7 features: Date, Open, High, Low, Close, Adjusted Close, and Volume.

 The dataset can be found online on Google's data science competition platform, Kaggle [[1]](https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset), as well as the script used to collect the data [[2]](https://www.kaggle.com/code/jacksoncrow/download-nasdaq-historical-data/notebook).